-As of December 31, 2022, approximately \$10.1 billion of total revenues, including deferred installation revenues, are expected to be recognized in future periods.
-Most of our revenue contracts have an initial term varying from one to three years, and thereafter, automatically renew in one-year increments.
+As of December 31, 2023, approximately \$10.1 billion of total revenues, including deferred installation revenues, are expected to be recognized in future periods.
+Most of our revenue contracts have an initial term varying from one to five years, and thereafter, automatically renew in one-year increments.
 Included in the remaining performance obligations are contracts that are either under the initial term or under one-year renewal periods.
-We expect to recognize approximately 70% of our remaining performance obligations as revenues over the next two years, with more revenues expected to be recognized in the first year due to the impact of contracts renewal.
+We expect to recognize approximately 70% of our remaining performance obligations as revenues over the next two years, with more revenues expected to be recognized in the first year due to the impact of contract renewals.
 The remainder of the balance is generally expected to be recognized over the next three to five years.
 We estimate our remaining performance obligations at a point in time.
 Actual amounts and timing of revenue recognition may differ from these estimates due to changes in actual deployments dates, contract modifications, renewals and/or terminations.

-The remaining performance obligations do not include variable consideration related to unsatisfied performance obligations such as the usage of metered power, service fees from xScale[TM] data centers, which are calculated based on future events or actual costs incurred in the future, or any contracts that could be terminated without any significant penalties such as the majority of interconnection revenues.
+The remaining performance obligations do not include variable consideration related to unsatisfied performance obligations such as the usage of metered power, service fees from xScaleTM data centers that are based on future events or actual costs incurred in the future, or any contracts that could be terminated without any significant penalties including the majority of interconnection revenues.
 The remaining performance obligations above include revenues to be recognized in the future related to arrangements where we are considered the lessor.